Are you interested in giving up sugar?

 In place of decadent chocolate brownies, chocolate cake, and double chocolate cookies, I chose to make myself fruit sorbet.

 I purchased huge frozen bags of pineapple, mango, cherries, blueberries, and strawberries.
-I would also freeze bananas.
+Freezing bananas was something I also found helpful.
 I would get out my Cuisinart mini chop and add a handful of several kinds of the frozen fruit, and whirl away.

 The naturally occurring sugars kept my body sated and were a HUGE improvement over the desserts I used to make and I junk foods I used to devour.